otto-de/jlineup/docs/CLI.md

 JLineup started as a small command line only tool, and we're striving to keep the CLI version small, fast and feature complete.

-Currently, the CLI version is running on Linux, which is the platform we support.
-It may also work under MacOS or Windows, but we don't test this.
+Currently, the CLI version is running on Linux and MacOS, which are the platforms we support.
+It should also work under Windows, but we don't test this.

 ## Installation